You’re making some income selling your handmade jewelry…

 Doing these things will show the IRS that you are serious about turning a profit and that they should classify your activity as a business, not a hobby.

-As an added benefit, these also happen to be good business practices.
+As an added benefit, these also happen to be good business practices in general.

 The advantage of a hobby is that you don’t need to pay self-employment tax.
 So if what you do is genuinely a hobby, this classification will help you.
 You just report your hobby income as “other income” on your 1040 form.